JonasHeller/Grid-Gud/README.md

 These files do the following:

-Battery and house include the needed classes
+- Battery and house include the needed classes

-Loadfiles load the desired files into the script
+- Loadfiles load the desired files into the script

-Makeitjson takes the result of a solution and formats it to Json
+- Makeitjson takes the result of a solution and formats it to Json

-Grid takes the Json and makes a visualisation
+- Grid takes the Json and makes a visualisation

-Random is an script that finds a random correct solution.
+- Random is an script that finds a random correct solution.

-Withclustering uses different heuristics to improve the algorithm to find a lowest possible score.
+- Withclustering uses different heuristics to improve the algorithm to find a lowest possible score.

-Midpointclustering uses different heuristics to find a solution.
+- Midpointclustering uses different heuristics to find a solution.
 This includes changing the position of the batteries. (v2, v3, v4 are variations that are not used for our top scores.)

-buybatteries uses batteries of different costs and capacaties to find a solution
+- buybatteries uses batteries of different costs and capacaties to find a solution

-Bestscores load the best scores for each datasets and makes a visualisation

-Test is just a generic file for testing some functionality

 The scores folder includes all our top scores in Json format.